PetrusJVollgraaff/Chess-Game/README.md

 > * Add red dots to indicate valid moves per chess piece and blue squares to indicate attaching moves when clicking on an individual.

-> * Move chess piece to valid moves / attach places
+> * Move chess piece to block that is valid move / attach move

 > * Check if the King is in Check